Ninja-Vikash/HTML-Mastery-Guide/README.md

 ![logo](https://github.com/Ninja-Vikash/Assets/blob/main/HTML%20Assets/HTML.png)
 ### Getting started with HTML

-This is a wonderful repository for **HTML learning!** Where I have covered the basics of HTML.
+This is a wonderful repository for **HTML learners!** Where I have covered the basics of HTML.
 Explore all chapters to get all the useful knowledge of HTML.
-All the topics are separated into different chapters.<br>
+All the topics are contributed into different chapters.<br>
-**Chapters Available** : <br>
+**CHAPTERS** : <br>

 <table>
 <tr>